paultillery/odin-rockPaperScissors/README.md

-# odin-rockPaperScissors
+Rock Paper Scissors project (Path 1, Part 7, Lesson 7)

-JS Rock Paper Scissors (Path 1, Part 7, Lesson 7)
+11/22/2021: This is an excercise to make Rock Paper Scissors playable in-browser through JS.